Apostolique/Vyne-Language/README.md

 # Vyne-Language
 Definition for the Vyne Programming language.
+The Vyne language is an imaginary programming language.
+There are no known compilers that exist yet.

 ## Goals